trufae/aiblog/src/WinCdbNull-en.md

 Obviously Windows won't make things easier, and cdb won't be in the PATH either, but radare2's `preconfigure.bat` will cover you and silently do it for you.

 CDB feels like `debug.com` in the good old DOS times.
-It's direct, clear and easy to use.
-Having mnemonic commands to run actions and extensible thru scripts like `!analyze`, it is able to load crashdumps, spawn programs, attach to processes, display backtraces and keep exceptions and things like that.
+It's direct, clear, and easy to use.
+Having mnemonic commands to run actions and extensible through scripts like `!analyze`, it is able to load crash dumps, spawn programs, attach to processes, display backtraces, and keep exceptions and things like that.

 These are the common commands you need to use to list processes or attach/spawn for debugging: